andreafabrizi/Dropbox-Uploader/README.md

 to 1 the default curl progress bar is displayed during the upload process.

 * **download** [REMOTE_FILE/DIR] &lt;LOCAL_FILE/DIR&gt;
-Download file or directory from Dropbox to a local folder
+Download file or directory from Dropbox to a local folder.
+By default don't download a file if this already exist.
+You can change this behavior with -o parameter.

 * **delete** [REMOTE_FILE/DIR]
 Remove a remote file or directory from Dropbox